 Three picturesque and unique historic sites are dotted around Killerton's 6,400-acre estate.
-They're open Saturday - Wednesday until 29 October.
+They're open Saturday - Wednesday from 1 April until 30 October.

 Nestled by the River Clyst sits one of the South West's last remaining working watermills.